omkar18codeforhunger/learn_to_code/README.md

 - **Interactive tutorials:**
     - [Learn-C][c-learn-c]
       An interactive online guide that teaches you basic C step-by-step.
+    - [codeforhunger][code-for-hunger] here you can learn C programming from basics to advance with lot of examples and their solutions.
 - **Books and tutorials (online):**
    -  [Learn C The Hard Way][c-lcthw]
       Part of the "Learn X the Hard Way" series.
 Assumes you have prior programming experience.
 Currently incomplete, in progress.